How discreet incontinence underwear can boost your mood

 To combat this, here are our top tips for improving your mental health if you’re experiencing bladder issues, including boosting your confidence with discreet incontinence underwear.

-Mental health and bladder
+The link between mental health and bladder weakness

 Anyone who has experienced bladder weakness knows that it can be challenging, even if you’re using appropriate continence products, such as incontinence underwear.
 However, the impact on mental health may be more serious than you realise; for example, women with urinary incontinence are more likely to experience depression4.